-Opioid-related overdose deaths and morbidity have emerged as a complex and evolving challenge for the U.S. healthcare system.
-The Centers for Disease Control and Prevention's (CDC) March 20, 2020 Morbidity and Mortality Weekly Report confirmed that in 2018, there were nearly 47,000 U.S. deaths attributable to opioid use, both prescription and illicit.1 Moreover, a large proportion of those deaths are tied to heroin that is laced with illegally manufactured fentanyl, a substance available in patch form by prescription to treat severe pain.
-While this represents a decrease from 2017 in deaths involving all opioids by 2 percent, heroin by 4 percent, and prescription opioids by 14 percent, death rates associated with synthetic opioids increased by 10 percent.^{2,3} Quality measures related to opioid use are a key component to holding care providers, payors, and policy-makers accountable as direct purveyors or indirect sponsors of the best possible care regarding pain management and substance use disorder treatment and prevention.4 The 2018 Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) Act outlined the creation of a TEP to address a series of quality measurement goals related to the opioid crisis.
-The TEP composed of 28 members, including physicians, nurses, patients, pharmacists, and others with expertise in pain management and opioid use disorders (OUD) to address opioid measurement challenges.
-The TEP made a series of recommendations related to identifying and prioritizing gaps in quality measures needed to be filled in order to reduce OUD and opioid overdose deaths without undermining effective pain management.
+Opioid-related overdose deaths and morbidity have emerged as complex and evolving challenges for the U.S. healthcare system.
+The Centers for Disease Control and Prevention's (CDC) March 20, 2020 Morbidity and Mortality Weekly Report confirmed that in 2018, nearly 47,000 U.S. deaths occurred that were attributable to opioid use, both prescription and illicit.1 Moreover, a large proportion of those deaths are tied to heroin that is laced with illegally manufactured fentanyl, a substance also available in patch form by prescription to treat severe pain.
+While this represents a decrease from 2017 in deaths involving all opioids by 2 percent, heroin by 4 percent, and prescription opioids by 14 percent, death rates associated with synthetic opioids increased by 10 percent.^{2,3} Quality measures related to opioid use are a key component to holding care providers, payers, and policymakers accountable as direct purveyors or indirect sponsors of the best possible care regarding pain management, SUD treatment and prevention, and behavioral health.4 The 2018 Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) Act outlined the creation of a TEP to address a series of quality measurement goals related to the opioid and SUD crisis.
+The TEP was composed of 28 members, including physicians, nurses, patients, pharmacists, and others with expertise in both pain management and opioid use disorders (OUD) to address measurement challenges.
+The TEP made a series of recommendations related to identifying and prioritizing gaps in quality measures needed to be filled in order to reduce overdose-related mortality and morbidity without undermining effective pain management.

-In addition, the TEP made recommendations for appropriate opioid-related measures and measure concepts to be recommended in five federal quality and performance programs administered by CMS.5 The TEP discussed the initial three waves of the opioid crisis, beginning with the first wave of increased opioid prescribing in the 1990s, followed by a second wave of increases in heroin use in 2010, then complicated by a third wave beginning in 2013 characterized by dramatic increases in synthetic opioid-related overdose and death.
-The TEP also recognized an emerging "fourth wave" of the opioid epidemic related to polysubstance use.
+In addition, the TEP made recommendations for appropriate opioid-related measures and measure concepts for five federal quality and performance programs administered by CMS.5 The TEP discussed the initial three waves of the opioid crisis, beginning with the first wave of increased opioid prescribing in the 1990s, followed by a second wave of increases in heroin use in 2010, then complicated by a third wave beginning in 2013 that was characterized by dramatic increases in synthetic opioid-related overdose and death.
+The TEP also recognized an emerging "fourth wave" of the opioid crisis related to polysubstance use.

-Increasingly, individuals with OUD are more likely to use psychostimulants such as amphetamines, use opioids with other substances during the same use period, and have concomitant mental disorders such as anxiety, depression, and suicidal ideation.6 In 63 percent of opioid overdose deaths, evidence of co-occurring prescription or illicit drug use was also present.7 Because of the clear connection of concomitant behavioral health (BH) conditions with OUD and the impact of polysubstance use on opioid mortality and morbidity, the TEP prioritized the identification and development of measures that address comorbidities of OUD with psychiatric conditions and substance use disorders (SUDs).
-The NQF Opioid TEP made a series of recommendations related to identifying and prioritizing gaps in quality measures needed to be filled in order to reduce OUD and opioid overdose deaths without undermining effective pain management.
+Increasingly, individuals with OUD are more likely to use psychostimulants such as amphetamines, use opioids with other substances (e.g., alcohol, cannabis) during the same use period, and have concomitant mental disorders, such as anxiety, depression, and suicidal ideation.6 In 63 percent of opioid overdose deaths, evidence of co-occurring prescription or illicit drug use was also present.7 Because of the clear connection between concomitant behavioral health conditions with OUD and the impact of polysubstance use on opioid mortality and morbidity, the TEP prioritized the identification and development of measures that address OUD comorbidities with psychiatric conditions and SUD more broadly.
+The NQF Opioid TEP made a series of recommendations related to identifying and prioritizing gaps in quality measures that needed to be filled in order to reduce OUD and overdose deaths without undermining effective pain management.
 In addition, the TEP made recommendations to CMS for appropriate opioid-related measures and measure concepts for five federal quality and performance programs administered by CMS.8